Ulmus pumila: Uses

-The unripe seeds have long been eaten by the peoples of Manchuria, and during the Great Chinese Famine they also became one of the most important foodstuffs in the Harbin region.
+The unripe seeds have long been eaten by the peoples of Manchuria, and during the Great Chinese Famine, they also became one of the most important foodstuffs in the Harbin region.
 The leaves were also gathered, to the detriment of the trees, prompting a prohibition order by the authorities, which was largely ignored.
-The leaves eaten raw are not very palatable, but stewed and prepared with Kaoliang or Foxtail millet make a better tasting and more filling meal.
+The leaves eaten raw are not very palatable, but stewed and prepared with kaoliang or foxtail millet make a better-tasting and more filling meal.

-U. pumila in literature and travel writing
+In literature and travel writing

-The "dwarf-" or "shrub-elms" of the North Caucasus, along with other local flora, appear in the opening description of Tolstoy's story 'The Raid' (1853).
+The "dwarf-" or "shrub-elms" of the North Caucasus, along with other local flora, appear in the opening description of Tolstoy's story "The Raid" (1853).

 Nicholas Roerich describes a specimen discovered on his travels through Mongolia:

 We are in the deserts of Mongolia.
 It was hot and dusty yesterday.
-From faraway thunder was approaching.
+From far away, thunder was approaching.
 Some of our friends became tired from climbing the stony holy hills of Shiret Obo.
-While already returning to the camp, we noticed in the distance a huge elm tree – 'karagatch', - lonely, towering amidst the surrounding endless desert.
+While already returning to the camp, we noticed in the distance a huge elm tree – karagatch, - lonely, towering amidst the surrounding endless desert.
 The size of the tree, its somewhat familiar outlines attracted us into its shadow.
 Botanical considerations led us to believe that in the wide shade of the giant there might be some interesting herbs.
 Soon, all the co-workers gathered around the two mighty stems of the karagatch.
 The deep, deep shadow of the tree covered about 50 feet across.
 The powerful tree-stems were covered with fantastic burr growths.
 In the rich foliage, birds were singing and the beautiful branches were stretched out in all directions, as if wishing to give shelter to all pilgrims.